 When performing routine maintenance on your furnace, a Gator Air & Energy technician will:

 - Test for carbon monoxide (CO) and remedy if found

 - Remove dirt, soot, or hazardous corrosion from the furnace or boiler

 - Check fuel input and flame characteristics, and adjust if necessary

 - Seal connections between the furnace and main ducts.

-We hope this important safety information has deepened your understanding of how important it is to have your furnace inspected by a professional at least once a year.
+We hope this information has deepened your understanding of how important it is to have your furnace inspected by a professional.
 If it’s been more than 12 months since your last furnace inspection, contact Gator Air and Energy to set up an appointment so we can make sure your furnace will be ready for the next cold snap and you and your family will enjoy a warm and safe winter season!